palomachain/docs/src/guide/develop/applications/tokenization/cross-chain-tokenization.md

   * `_etf_amount`The token amount
   * `_estimated_amount` The estimated PalomaUSD (PUSD) amount after sell.
 Developers can get estimated amount from the etfapi/v1/customindexprice api on PalomaDex.
   * `_recipient`: The recipient's EVM address
+  **SELLERS SETTLEMENT NOTE:** Real World Assets sold are redeemed for PalomaUSD (PUSD) stablecoin on all target chains.
+Any user can withdraw PUSD for USDT on any target chain.
+Also, any user can redeem PUSD for USDT on https://www.palomadex.com/  using Buy/Sell to sell PUSD.

 ### Target chains Cross-Chain Real World Asset Tokenization